foozio/ferritedb/SECURITY.md

 ## Reporting a Vulnerability

 We take security vulnerabilities seriously.
-If you discover a security vulnerability in RustBase, please report it responsibly.
+If you discover a security vulnerability in FerriteDB, please report it responsibly.

 ### How to Report